earthly/website/blog/_posts/2023-10-24-create-python-package.md

 And with that we have a published package, that we've tested end to end.
 There is more to cover though.

-Next up, in part two, is [publishing with Poetry](/blog/poetry-publish), which simplifies some of this process, and publishing to [test.pypi.com](test.pypi.com).
-After that, in part three, we'll look at publishing [python extensions which use C](/blog/).
-Native code does complicate things.

-Also, if you want to just skip ahead to the final solution, my code is on [GitHub](https://github.com/earthly/mergefast/tree/main) and the Earthfile that pulls it all together is [there as well](https://github.com/earthly/mergefast/blob/main/mergefast/Earthfile).
+If you want to just skip ahead to the final solution, the full code is available on [GitHub](https://github.com/earthly/mergefast/tree/main) and the Earthfile that pulls it all together is [there as well](https://github.com/earthly/mergefast/blob/main/mergefast/Earthfile).

+In the [next article](/blog/poetry-publish) in this series, we'll cover:

+- Publishing the package with Poetry
+- Pushing to test.pypi.com for testing
+- Creating and packaging a Python C extension ([in part 3](/blog/python-c-extension/))

 {% include_html cta/bottom-cta.html %}